a/Artist meeting: Neurodivergence in the Arts

 Design for Well-being

 For many people, the space we are in has an effect on how we feel.
-In this evening we explore the role of architecture on our well-being.
+During this evening we explored the role of architecture on our well-being.

 17 Jun 2024

-Join us for an evening about design for well-being with architect Kristin Maurer and green designer Mawee Pornpunyalert from Moss Lab (makers of sustainable spaces).
-We will look at how space can influence the well-being of users.
-Kristin will talk about architectural anxiety, and Mawee will share Moss Studio’s research, experiments, and findings on well-being and biophilic design in spaces.
+Architect Kristin Maurer and green designer Mawee Pornpunyalert from MOSS Lab (makers of sustainable spaces) explored how space can influence the well-being of its users.
+Kristin talked about her artistic research on architectural anxiety, and Mawee shared Moss Studio’s research, experiments, and findings on well-being and biophilic design in office and care spaces.

 Enlarge